0100101001010000/PyTechnicalIndicators/README.md

 ```

 ##### Aroon Oscillator
-Calculates both the Aroon oscillator of an asset.
+Calculates the Aroon oscillator of an asset.
 ```python
 from PyTechnicalIndicators.Bulk.trend_indicators import aroon_oscillator
 highs = [117, 107, 115, 114, 116, 110, 108, 103, 100, 100, 100, 116, 115, 118, 121]